SayanChakraborty126/SayanChakraborty126.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD student at New York University working under the supervision of Prof. Zhong-Ping Jiang.
-I obtained my MS in Systems and Control engineering from the Indian Institute of Technology Hyderabad and my BS in Electrical Engineering from the National Institute of Technology, Silchar.
+I obtained my MS in Systems and Control engineering from the Indian Institute of Technology Hyderabad and my BE in Electrical Engineering from the National Institute of Technology, Silchar.

 ![illustration of cyber attacks on RL agent](/images/DoSRL.png){: .align-right width="300px"}
 🔬 My research interests are in resilient and safe RL for dynamic systems